Students for Justice in Palestine: Protests

-"Free Speech Fight" at UC Berkeley
+Occupation of academic building at UC Berkeley

 In 2001, SJP's University of California, Berkeley chapter chose the memorial of the Deir Yassin massacre to occupy a campus building and disrupt a midterm exam in progress for over 600 students as part of a protest against the university's investments in Israel.
 Police broke up the occupation after warning the students of trespassing.
 Seventy-nine protesters were arrested for trespassing and resisting arrest.
 One protester was jailed on a charge of felony battery after he bit a police officer.

-Following the arrests, SJP was banned from operating at UC Berkeley, prompting an SJP protest by 200 demonstrators a month later.
+After the arrests, SJP was banned from operating at UC Berkeley, prompting an SJP protest by 200 demonstrators a month later.
 University Chancellor Berdahl said, "It is important to understand that this is neither an issue of free speech, nor of the right to hold demonstrations on campus.
 The issue is the occupation of an academic building, interfering with the rights of other students to continue their education."

-Students and faculty members at Berkeley said SJP's protests heightened polarization, and were more "hostile" than other protests at Berkeley.
+Students and faculty members at Berkeley said SJP's protests heightened polarization and were more "hostile" than other protests at Berkeley.
 One student remembers a demonstrator with a sign comparing the Star of David to the swastika.
-Students for Justice in Palestine picked up a nickname among critics, “Students for Just Us in Palestine.”
+Students for Justice in Palestine picked up a nickname among critics, "Students for Just Us in Palestine."